-We have audited the accompanying consolidated balance sheets of The InterGroup Corporation and its subsidiaries (the "Company") as of June 30, 2021 and 2020, the related consolidated statements of operations, shareholders' deficit and cash flows for the years then ended, and the related notes (collectively, referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of June 30, 2021 and 2020, and the consolidated results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheet of The InterGroup Corporation (the "Company") as of June 30, 2021, the related consolidated statements of operations, shareholders' deficit and cash flows for the year then ended, and the related notes (collectively, referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Company as of June 30, 2021, and the consolidated results of its operations and its cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States of America.